ghc-proposals/ghc-proposals/proposals/0000-simplify-static.rst

 Deprecation cycle
 ~~~~~~~~~~~~~~~~~~~

-With the support of teh committee, I propose that we make this change with a minimal deprecation cycle,
+With the support of the committee, I propose that we make this change with a minimal deprecation cycle,
 for the following reasons:

 * It is hard to fix currently-open bugs with the current specification, as described above.